 The first step is to compromise the Internet router, which they can do with tools that scan for unpatched flaws or other vulnerabilities.

-Next, they intercept and decrypt the victim’s transmitted data using a variety of techniques.
+Next, they intercept and decrypt the victim’s transmitted data using various techniques.

 A basic method is sniffing, in which attackers deploy tools that inspect packets – units of data that are transferred over a network.
 These can intercept unencrypted information, such as passwords and usernames.

 Attackers might also perform packet injection, in which malicious packets are inserted into data communication streams to disrupt victims’ ability to use certain network services or protocols.

 A similar version of this attack is session hijacking (or cookie hijacking).
 The criminal sniffs sensitive traffic to identify the victim’s session token.

 With that information, the attacker uses source-routed IP packets to intercept data as it’s being transferred from the victim’s computer to the server and make requests as though they were the user.